Swamp harrier

-The swamp harrier belongs to the sub-family Circinae and genus Circus, which are represented worldwide, except Antarctica.
-The sub-family and genus are derived from the characteristic behaviour of circling flight during courtship and hawking.
+The swamp harrier belongs to the subfamily Circinae and genus Circus, which are represented worldwide, except Antarctica.
+The subfamily and genus are derived from the characteristic behaviour of circling flight during courtship and hawking.

 Description

 The swamp harrier is largely dark brown, becoming lighter with age, and has a distinct white rump.
 It hunts by flying slowly, low to the ground, on upswept wings.
 The body length is 48 to 62 cm, and the wingspan is 118 to 145 cm.
 The recorded weights of adults range from 580 to 1100 g.
 Females are significantly larger than the males.
 In New Zealand, 54 males averaged 640 g and 66 females averaged 870 g.
 Going on mean weights and linear measurements, the swamp harrier may be by a slight margin the largest extant species of harrier but it is only marginally larger than some other species, like the marsh harriers and the Réunion harrier.